bsmith89/longev-mgen/doc/submission.md

-To confirm the assertion that each of the reconstructed genomes is representative of a previously described _Muribaculaceae_ species identified in these mice [@Smith2019], per library mapping rates of each genome were compared to the relative abundance of the associated 16S rRNA gene in amplicon libraries.
+To confirm the assertion that each of the reconstructed genomes is representative of a previously described _Muribaculaceae_ species identified in these mice [@Smith2019], the per-library mapping rates of each genome were compared to the relative abundance of the associated 16S rRNA gene in amplicon libraries.
 Pearson correlation coefficients between the fraction of reads